ImmortalDemonGod/Holistic-Performance-Enhancement/cultivation/docs/5_domain_knowledge_and_curricula/biology/RNA_MODELING/Pillar1_Biophysical_Modeling/6_Environmental_Factors/index.md

 - [Phosphodiester Backbone](../2_Phosphodiester_Backbone/index.md): Backbone conformation is sensitive to environmental conditions.

 **Application/Influence:**
-- [Real-world RNA systems](../../../../../../some_path/for_future_expansion.md): Environmental effects are critical in biological and experimental contexts.

 > For each link above, see the corresponding section for a reciprocal reference back to Environmental Factors.